cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

 **Updates:**

-I recently defended my first-year of PhD.
+I recently defended successfully my first-year of PhD to my Individual Panel.
+The panel included: S. Ruggieri (Univerity of Pisa), B. Berendt (KU Leuven), G. Commande (Sant'Anna School of Advanced Studies), C. Castillo (Pompeu Fabra), and S. Matwin (Dalhousie University).

 I started a three-month research visit to Generali IT, where I'm looking at fair ranking algorithms for hiring.